<em>Calamagrostis</em>: planting, growing and care

 Calamagrostis acutiflora Waldenbuch - Feather Reed Grass

-This is a fairly compact variety, suitable for small gardens.
-It forms clumps of fine, supple green leaves, turning yellow towards the end of the year.
-From June it also produces light panicles in light brown or bronze.
+This fairly compact variety is suitable for small gardens.
+It forms clumps of fine, supple green leaves that turn yellow later in the year.
+From June it also bears light panicles in light brown or bronze.

 • Flowering time July to October